OWASP/www-project-waf-advanced-ruleset-management/index.md

 	•	continuously updated documentation to track project progress.

 WARM empowers security teams to replace trial-and-error tuning with data-driven optimization, turning WAF rule management into a continuous and intelligent security enhancement process.

+**_Acknowledgments_**
+OWASP WARM is supported by the APPtake project (www.apptake.eu).
+APPtake funded under Grant Agreement No. ​101128082​ is supported by the European Cybersecurity Competence Centre.